Tap here to get 5 Secrets to Stress Free Dinners

 Seasonings for a Vegetarian Quesadilla

-I’m using a small blend of some really common seasonings that you probably already have in your pantry.
+I’m using a small blend of common pantry seasonings.
 We are using chili powder, cumin, paprika, and a dash of cayenne pepper.
-Additionally, we will throw in a little salt and pepper.

 If you want to skip measuring out each one of those spices, you could replace it with 2 teaspoons of my Homemade Taco Seasoning.
 I highly suggest keeping a big batch of this on hand; we use it in so many different recipes.